bigheiniu/meta-coronavirus-dataset/README.md

 - [COVID-19 Real World Worry Dataset](https://github.com/ben-aaron188/covid19worry): Measuring Emotions in the COVID-19 Real World Worry Dataset.
 - [COVID-19 Infodemic Twitter Dataset](https://github.com/firojalam/COVID-19-tweets-for-check-worthiness): Tweets annotated with fine-grained labels related to disinformation about COVID-19.
 The labels answer seven different questions that are of interests to journalists, fact-checkers, social media platforms, policymakers, and society as a whole.
 There are annotations for Arabic and English.

-### Data Collections
-- [delphi-epidata](https://github.com/cmu-delphi/delphi-epidata): COVID-19 activity level across the U.S. These indicators are derived from a variety of anonymized, aggregated data sources made available by multiple partners.
-- [data-covid19](https://www.aminer.cn/data-covid19/): The scope of the data set includes the epidemic situation, scientific research, knowledge graph, media information and other aspects.
-- [α-Satellite](https://github.com/yes-lab-covid-19/covid-19-dbs): An AI-driven System and Benchmark Datasets for Hierarchical Community-level Risk Assessment to Help Combat COVID-19.
-- [Coronavirus Knowledge Hub](https://coronavirus.frontiersin.org/): It provides an up-to-date source of trusted information and analysis on COVID-19 and coronaviruses, including the latest research articles, information, and commentary from our world-class scientific community.
-- [COVID-19 GIS Hub](https://coronavirus-disasterresponse.hub.arcgis.com/#get-data): Get maps, datasets, applications, and more for coronavirus disease 2019 (COVID-19).
-- [Google COVID-19](https://console.cloud.google.com/marketplace/browse?filter=solution-type:dataset&filter=category:covid19): a repository of public datasets like Johns Hopkins Center for Systems Science and Engineering (JHU CSSE), the US Census Bureau's American Community Survey (ACS), and OpenStreetMaps data.
-- [Amazon COVID-19 Data Lake](https://aws.amazon.com/blogs/big-data/a-public-data-lake-for-analysis-of-covid-19-data/): It contains COVID-19 case tracking data from Johns Hopkins and The New York Times, hospital bed availability from Definitive Healthcare, and over 45,000 research articles about COVID-19 and related coronaviruses from the Allen Institute for AI.
-- [COVID-19 Pandemic](https://data.humdata.org/event/covid-19): COVID-19 Pandemic in Locations with a Humanitarian Response Plan from WHO.
-- [Coronavirus COVID-19 (2019-nCoV) Epidemic Datasets ](https://github.com/covid19datahub/COVID19):Provide the research community with a unified data hub by collecting worldwide fine-grained data merged with demographics, air pollution, and other exogenous variables helpful for a better understanding of COVID-19.
-- [COVID-19 Public Repository Data](https://github.com/github/covid-19-repo-data): A comprehensive versioned dataset of the repositories and relevant related metadata about public projects hosted on GitHub related to the 2019 Novel Coronavirus and associated COVID-19 disease.

 ### Geo-Spatial
 - [COVID-19 Mobility Monitoring project](https://covid19mm.github.io/in-progress/2020/03/13/first-report-assessment.html): Mobility data in Italy.
 Location is collected anonymously from opted in users through smartphone applications.
 - [Baidu Mobility Data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/FAEZIO): The data is scraped from Baidu Migration website.